floatingpoint-754/closed-hyp-5-manifolds/README.md

 ```
 $ gcc count-cc.cpp -o count-cc     # optionally add an optimization flag (e.g. -O3)
 ```
-Run the resulting executable without any arguments:
+The resulting executable reads a file called `indsets.txt`, and should be run without any arguments:
 ```
 $ ./count-cc
 ```